Jealous House

 – Tobias, our client

-Expressing the structural works introduced to hold up the existing roof, an concrete lintel has been introduced to wrap around the room above all doors and windows, with the new steelwork sat on this element to celebrate the intervention into the original self-build structure.
+Expressing the structural works introduced to support the existing roof, a concrete lintel has been introduced to wrap around the room above all doors and windows, with the new steelwork set on this element to celebrate the intervention into the original self-build structure.

 Location